Skip to main content

 Church security is, unfortunately, a second thought for some churches.
 Don’t let your church be that way.
 Safety only starts here and it continues with active participation on your part to dedicate the finances, resources, and workers to keep everyone safe.

 In addition to the security checklist above, you also need to carefully consider how you manage your church property.
 You want to keep everything neat and in great condition, so it not only looks nice, but so everything can proceed in an orderly, organized, and safe manner.
-This goes for your outside facility management, too, like food banks and other ministries.
+This goes for your exterior church facility management, too, like food banks and other ministries.

 As always, be sure to subscribe to The Lead Pastor newsletter as well to get more tips like this.
 Managing a church and having the responsibility to care for dozens, hundreds, and thousands of lives is daunting, but you aren’t alone.
 We are in this together.

-By Cody Perez
+Cody Perez

 Cody Perez is an editor for Venture 4th Media, dealing with editing, general content creation, and assisting with launching new websites.
 He also writes for a variety of large media companies, including IGN and Destructoid.
 Cody currently studies remotely for Tokyo International University, focusing on Business Economics and Japanese, which has complemented his 10+ years of experience in marketing, public relations, social media, and content creation.